-The restricted stock unit ("RSU") awards to non-employee Directors provide for three-year cliff vesting for awards made through 2015.
-Based on a review of peer group and industry practices conducted by Meridian, the Committee approved one-year cliff vesting for future RSU awards.
+Prior to 2016, the RSU awards to non-employee Directors provided for three-year cliff vesting for awards.
+Based on a review of peer group and industry practices conducted by Meridian, the Committee approved one-year cliff vesting for RSU awards beginning in 2016.
 All of the RSU awards are subject to accelerated vesting due to death, disability or change in control of the Company.
 Accelerated vesting for RSUs also occurs upon attainment of normal retirement age (age 65 with five years of service with the Company).
 Messrs.
-Alden, Allardyce, Legg, Morris and Young are currently eligible for normal retirement.
+Alden, Allardyce and Legg are currently eligible for normal retirement.
 Upon early retirement (three years of service as a Director), a Director is eligible for accelerated vesting of a pro rata number of shares based on the number of whole months since the award date.
 Dr. Philip, Mr. Spinner and Ms. Stipp are currently eligible for early retirement.
-Mr. Gorman and Ms. McElligott are not currently eligible for early retirement.
-Vested RSU awards are paid in shares, unless deferred under the provisions of the plan, on the earlier to occur of (i) the normal vesting date applicable to the award or (ii) the Director's termination of service with the Company.
+Messrs.
+Conrado, Gorman and Hogan and Ms. McElligott are not currently eligible for early retirement.
+Vested RSU awards are paid in shares on the earlier to occur of (i) the normal vesting date applicable to the award, or (ii) the Director's termination of service with the Company unless deferred under the provisions of the 2005 Ownership Incentive Plan.

 Stock Ownership Policy.
 The Nominating/Corporate Governance Committee believes that the Directors of the Company should maintain a level of equity holdings in the Company that will further align the interests of Directors with the Company's stockholders.
 The Board adopted a Stock Ownership Policy for Directors, which provides that Directors must own shares equal to six times their annual retainer.
-A Director is not permitted to sell any shares of Company stock until he or she satisfies the stock ownership requirement.
+A Director is not permitted to sell any shares of Company stock (except to pay the taxes generated as a result of equity grants) until he or she satisfies the stock ownership requirement.
 Restricted stock, RSUs and stock owned outright count toward the Company's Stock Ownership Policy requirements.

 The Nominating/Corporate Governance Committee monitors ownership levels annually.
-As of the review completed in 2015, all of the Directors have met their ownership requirements except for the two Directors who joined the Board in 2015, who are in compliance with our prohibition on selling shares until they meet the requirement.
+As of the review completed in 2016, all of the Directors have met their ownership requirements except for the four Directors who joined the Board in 2015 and 2016, who are in compliance with our prohibition on selling shares until they meet the requirement.

 Clawback Policy.
 The Committee has implemented a policy for the "clawback" of any equity awards granted to a Director whose misconduct contributed to the Company being required to restate its financial statements.
-Under the terms of the policy, the Board will, to the full extent permitted by governing law, in appropriate cases, effect the cancellation of unvested restricted or deferred stock awards previously granted to the Director if (a) the amount of the equity award was calculated based upon the achievement of certain financial results that were subsequently the subject of the restatement, (b) the Director engaged in intentional misconduct that caused or partially caused the need for the restatement and (c) the amount of the equity award that would have been awarded to the Director had the results been properly reported would have been lower than the amount actually awarded.
+Under the terms of the policy, the Board will, to the full extent permitted by governing law, in appropriate cases, effect the cancellation of unvested RSU or deferred stock awards previously granted to the Director if (a) the amount of the equity award was calculated based upon the achievement of certain financial results that were subsequently the subject of the restatement, (b) the Director engaged in intentional misconduct that caused or partially caused the need for the restatement and (c) the amount of the equity award that would have been awarded to the Director had the results been properly reported would have been lower than the amount actually awarded.

-2015 Director Compensation Table
+2016 Director Compensation Table

-The table below summarizes the compensation paid by the Company to non-employee Directors for the fiscal year ended December 31, 2015.
+The table below summarizes the compensation paid by the Company to non-employee Directors for the fiscal year ended December 31, 2016.